IBMSpectrumComputing/lsf-kubernetes/doc/README_LSF.md

 END
 ```

+**Important**: If LSF needs to create Kubernetes pods, it will embed the LSF cluster name in the pod name.
+The LSF cluster name needs to follow the  Kubernetes pod naming rules.
+For example, pod names cannot contain the underscore character.
+Pod names must be valid DNS-1123 name.

 If a single node cluster is being installed then the line `LSF_ADD_SERVERS` can be omitted.

 #### 3) Run the installer